-Precision describes the system’s ability to retrieve only the relevant images in the results list, but does not account for the number of relevant images that the system missed.
+Precision describes the system’s ability to retrieve only the relevant images in the results list but does not account for the number of relevant images that the system missed.
 Precision, as well as recall, cannot be used as the sole criterion for the search quality.
 Typically, they are used together.

 In practice, precision and recall are usually inversely proportional to each other.
-In other words, you can increase the precision of classification so that probability of error is minimized, but the number of missed images of this type will also increase.
+In other words, you can increase the precision of classification so that the probability of error is minimized, but the number of missed images of this type will also increase.
 Alternatively, you can increase the recall, then the number of missed shots will decrease, but the likelihood of errors will increase.